-Stats Canada published the Consumer Price Index a little earlier this month (this past Thursday), and as I guessed the continued oscillations of Gas prices has caused the January CPI to seem to suggest that prices only rose 1.0% year over year, which of course, is more fun with numbers.
-Without gas prices included the actual CPI is around 2.5%, and with gas prices going back up 25% this past month, look for a not so happy story in February.
+Stats Canada published the Consumer Price Index a little earlier this month (this past Thursday).
+As I guessed, the continued oscillations of Gas prices have caused the January CPI to seem to suggest that prices only rose 1.0% year over year, which is more fun with numbers.
+Without gas prices included, the actual CPI is around 2.5%, and with gas prices going back up 25% this past month, look for a not-so-happy story in February.

-The major increase that impacts everyone is the 4.5% increase in Food prices, to quote Stats Canada:
+The significant increase that impacts everyone is the 4.5% increase in Food prices, to quote Stats Canada:

 Food prices advanced 4.6% on a year-over-year basis in January, the largest gain since November 2011.
 Prices for food purchased from stores were up 5.4% in the 12 months to January, following a 4.2% rise the previous month.
 Prices for both fresh fruit and fresh vegetables posted higher year-over-year increases in January than in December.
 Consumers paid 2.8% more for food purchased from restaurants in January compared with the same month in 2014.

-Given all the cogitations of fuel prices the price of food has been steadily going up, and making it a lot harder for lower and middle-income Canadians to feed their families.
+Given all the cogitations of fuel prices, food prices have been steadily increasing, making it a lot harder for lower and middle-income Canadians to feed their families.

 Bank of Canada’s core index

-Let us hope that the Bank of Canada has a more sane view of inflation?
+Let us hope the Bank of Canada has a more sane view of inflation.